-There’s no denying we are becoming a society dependent on our mobile phones.
 When cell phones first came out, they were bulky and expensive.
 You would pay nearly $1 per minute for talk times, so they would be dedicated to emergencies only for most people.
 We’ve come a long way with technology and now, you can find a smartphone anywhere.
 It’s become difficult to even find a flip-phone without going online.

 Here are the top reasons why an upgrade may be in your future.
 Remember, upgrading your phone is typically not a necessity, but more of a want.
 We want the latest technology, the biggest screen, and the fastest phone—we just don’t need it!

 Apple has a new version of their software, iOS, often.
-Android does the same thing, but just name it after different dessert items (i.e lollipop).
+Android does the same thing, but just name it after different dessert items (i.e oreo).
 Either way, software gets updated in the fast-paced world of electronics.
-Most new phones with the upgrade and keep on functioning.
+Most new phones are compatible with the upgrade and keep on functioning.
 Some older phones might not see the upgrade at all.
 Over time, your software version might just become out of date.
 It can become unstable and often times, insecure.

 Unless you know how to get into the technical details of your phone, it might be time for an upgrade.
 Newer phones come with the latest software versions, tested and developed with modern conveniences.